bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 Each event has web browser parameters that are populated when a shopper triggers the event.
 You can send these fields to your analytics solution to create analytic reports.

 For each field:
 - The BIGC Data Map provides a reference for the data value that populates a field in BODL.
-This does not imply that our technical architecture literally makes the referenced API call to fill out the value for BODL.
+This does not imply that our technical architecture makes the referenced API call to fill out the value for BODL.
 - The GA4 Data Map provides a reference for the GA4 data field whose value is supplied by BODL.

 ### Start checkout event